aprowe/term-chat/readme.md

 ## Lightweight terminal chat server and client

 Term-chat is a simple server and client npm package that allows users to send and receive messages in the terminal.
+It can be opened as an interactive chat client, or used as a command to send a single message.

-**Perhaps the most useful feature of it is the ability to pipe in messages to quickly send ssh-keys, tokens, urls, or whatever you need to your coding buddies and teammates.**
+**Perhaps the most useful feature is the ability to pipe in messages to quickly send ssh-keys, tokens, urls, or whatever you need to your coding buddies and teammates.**

 ### Installation and Usage